-For freelance writing newbies, this is one of the best strategies to provide writing samples for prospects.
+For freelance writing for beginners, this is one of the best strategies to provide writing samples for prospects.
 It builds your credibility and the trust of your readers and possible clients.
 Posting articles on your own site also positions you as an expert in your niche.

 It’s important to remember that you want to enjoy freelance writing and not feel dread every time you sit down at your computer to finish a writing project.
 Otherwise, it feels the same as the 9-5 job that you’re trying to escape.

 Create Writing Samples

 Another great way to build your portfolio is to create samples.
 If you want to specialize in specific projects such as white papers or case studies, create a fictional example to show you know how to write them.
 Just don’t claim it as a legitimate project that the business hired you to write.